 The Bertha Benz Prize, endowed with €15,000, was presented to Dr.-Ing.
 Hatice Ceren Ates from the Technical University of Munich on July 24, 2025.
 She has developed a biosensor that can detect antibiotic levels in the breath, enabling individualized therapies.

-Dr. Sabine Klauke, Airbus, Chief Technology Officer and Member of the Executive Board, gave this year's Bertha Benz Lecture on Juli 24, 2025.
+Dr. Sabine Klauke, Airbus, Head of Digital Design Manufacturing and Services „Next Gen“, gave this year's Bertha Benz Lecture on Juli 24, 2025.
 The Bertha Benz Prize 2025 was awarded afterwards.